Am I eligible to get a marriage license in Multnomah County?

 The following people can perform ceremonies:

-- A religious figure authorized by an active religious organization.
+- Anyone authorized by an active religious congregation or secular organization.
 (Requirements for Officiants)

 - An active judge of a federal court.